 Sunderland Back Pain related pages:

-Most people experience back pain on one or both sides of their backs but may also feel it around their hips and buttocks and occasionally into one or both thighs.
-But with simple advice, most people will see a great improvement in their back pain within two weeks.
+It is common for people to experience back pain on one or both sides of their backs, whilst commonly feeling it around their hips, buttocks and occasionally into one or both thighs.
+However, with reassuring advice most people will see a great improvement in their back pain within two weeks.

-Chronic back pain can last much longer and usually requires treatment such as medication or physiotherapy.
+Chronic back pain may require treatments such as medication and /or physiotherapy.

-Acute back pain is usually short-lived and most people will see a huge improvement in their back by doing the following:
+Acute back pain is usually short-lived, and most people will see a huge improvement in their back pain by doing the following:

 - Taking regular pain relief like paracetamol, to allow you to move normally.

-- Taking anti-inflammatory tablets like ibuprofen as well if you need to.
+- Taking anti-inflammatory tablets like ibuprofen as well if needed (discuss with your pharmacist).

 - Continuing with your day-to-day life as much as possible.